Wavepacket and Reduced-Density Approaches for High-Dimensional Quantum Dynamics: Application to the Nonlinear Spectroscopy of Asymmetrical Light-Harvesting Building Blocks: Results and discussion

 \subsection{EET dynamics}

 We first probe the characteristics of intramolecular EET within the m23 molecule by applying a sudden excitation from the ground state to the second electronic excited state.
 In practice, this is achieved upon initializing the system with the ground-state equilibrium wavepacket or reduced-density and placing it at $t=0$ in the diabatic state localized on the p2 branch (D\textsubscript{2}, so-called donor state).
 From this initial state, the system is propagated within the excited-state manifold, allowing transfer to the diabatic state localized on the p3 branch (D\textsubscript{1}, so-called acceptor state).
-The electronic population transfer is shown in \cref{fig:comparison_MLMCTDH_HEOM} (left panel) for both ML-MCTDH and HEOM dynamics.
+The electronic population transfer is shown in \cref{fig:comparison_MLMCTDH_HEOM} (left panel) for both ML-MCTDH and HEOM dynamics for the full 3L model.
+A comparison with the 2L model is given in SI, figures SI-fig.8 and SI-fig.10.

 Population inversion occurs after around \qty{20}{\femto\second} in all types of simulations.
 Comparing the time evolution in the case of the LVC model only, we see that the population transfer calculated within the HEOM formalism is slightly slower than the one computed with a discrete definition of the modes (ML-MCTDH).
-The transfer is also more monotonic when using HEOM, which is due to the dissipative nature of the simulation, able to describe total relaxation.
+Note that it is not surprising to keep observing sustained oscillations in populations calculated with a wavepacket method, since we really are simulating a finite, isolated, and closed system microcanonically (the broadening is phenomenological and only introduced after, at the Fourier-transform stage, to get a spectrum with realistic peak widths), while HEOM is a dissipative and canonical method per construction and is expected to provide full monotonic decay eventually.
 We also note that the more advanced case with eight hierarchy levels (L8) yields slightly delayed transfer dynamics compared to L7.
 This seems to be correlated with accounting for the small timelag due to the inflection feature around \qty{10}{\femto\second}, also observed in ML-MCTDH results.

 The ML-MCTDH propagation has also been carried out with the more advanced LVC$+\gamma_{ii}$ and LVC+$\gamma$ models, which include second-order ``intra-state couplings''.
 The results are shown in \cref{fig:comparison_MLMCTDH_HEOM} (right panel) for longer timescales (up to \qty{200}{\femto\second}).
 The three models with the same propagation method (ML-MCTDH and similar ML-tree) exhibit small differences.
 The LVC model yields faster population transfer than the models including different curvatures (quadratic intra-state couplings) and mode mixing (bi-linear intra-state couplings).
 This, again, goes with a smaller timelag associated to a less pronounced inflection feature around \qty{10}{\femto\second}.
 After population inversion, the LVC model exhibits less stability once the acceptor state is populated (see around \qty{75}{\femto\second} and \qty{150}{\femto\second} for instance).
 The more we account for intra-state couplings (quadratic, LVC$+\gamma_{ii}$ and all bi-linear, LVC$+\gamma$), the more monotonic are the transfer to and the relaxation in the acceptor state.